The ultimate guide on the psychology behind marketing and sales.

 - Whet their appetite for what’s coming.
 You can do this anywhere in a sales letter, article or report.

-For example: Jane got amazing fat-loss results using the same secret your favorite Hollywood celebrities use when they need to shed the fat fast.
+For example: Jane got amazing fat-loss results using the same secret your favourite Hollywood celebrities use when they need to shed the fat fast.

 Example 2: Make people curious about a product.